brad-jones/goerr/README.md

 )

 // Simple re-useable error types can be defined like this.
-// This is essentiually the same as "errors.New()" but creates a `*goerr.Error`. var errFoo = goerr.New("expecting 123456789")
+// This is essentially the same as "errors.New()" but creates a `*goerr.Error`. var errFoo = goerr.New("expecting 123456789")

 func crash1(abc string) error {
 	if err := crash2(abc + "456"); err != nil {
-		// Use Trace anywhere you would normally return an error
+		// Use Wrap anywhere you would normally return an error
-		// This will both store stackframe information and wrap the error return goerr.Trace(err)
+		// This will both store stackframe information and wrap the error return goerr.Wrap(err)
 	}
 	return nil
 }

 func crash2(abc string) error {
 	if err := crash3(abc + "7810"); err != nil {
-		return goerr.Trace(err)
+		return goerr.Wrap(err)
 	}
 	return nil
 }